Quentin2006/3dGameEngine/README.md

 - I plan to do weekly check-in's every Sunday, this will summarize what I learned, and what I'm working on for the whole week.

-### 📅 Day 0
+## 📅 Day 0

 This is just a small little summer project.
 I want to learn some rust programming, so I've decided to make a 3d render.

 I plan to do weekly updates, and I'm deeming this "Day 0".
 This is mainly so I can be held accountable for working on this project, and make it easier for me to start.

-#### 🔜 Next Week
+### 🔜 Week 1 hopes

-Learn about the basics of rust.
-Set up a rust project, and get it compiling.
+- Learn the basics of Rust

+- Set up a Rust project and get it compiling

-Try and render something to the screen.
+- Try rendering something to the screen

+## 📅 Week 1

+This week, I covered some of the rust docs, just enough to actualy get started.
+I made very good progress today, I implemented a very crude implementaion of a rasterizer.

+I will improve this, but currently you can add a triangle into world space and it renders!

+The last thing I was working on was getting barycentric interpolation working, but for some reason v2 is showing as green, when it should be blue.
+So I got to look into that a bit more.

+### 🔜 Week 2 hopes

+- Finish barycentric interpolation

+- Read more of the Rust docs

+- Clean up the code using operator overloading

+- Add a z-buffer for proper depth handling